umarhassan-mitodl/22.033-fall-2011/content/video_galleries/projects.md

 For those who wish to continue bringing your project up to the ANS conference level, step 1 will be correcting the final report.
 It will form the basis of any smaller reports & abstracts that are produced from the project.
 If you wish to keep working on the project (at a more relaxed pace, of course), please let me know.
 I have heard from a couple of you, and would love to see who wants to keep moving forward.

-Once we have the final report corrected, I will ask if we can publish it as an [MIT CANES](http://canes.mit.edu/) (Center for Advanced Nuclear Energy Systems) report.
+Once we have the final report corrected, I will ask if we can publish it as an {{% resource_link "1e93d793-8ace-4bae-a639-779729b1a008" "MIT CANES" %}} (Center for Advanced Nuclear Energy Systems) report.
 After that, I would love to work with you on how to improve the document for external publication and/or presentation."

 Video Gallery
 -------------